Q: When does registration begin?

 Q: What information will I need to register?

 A: Please have the following ready:

-*Note – If your membership expires prior to the end of Summer Camps, we require that you renew your membership.
+*Note – If your membership expires prior to July 31, 2020, we require that you renew your membership.
 Membership can be renewed on Friends of the Museum’s website.

 - Registration must be completed by a legal guardian.
 A guardian may reference the membership number of the grandparent’s Family level (or higher) membership.

 - 2020 Summer Camps camp title and date of camp.

 - Each child can enroll in up to 2 weeks of camp.
 The Museum will cancel any excess registration.
 A $30.00 processing fee per camp is required if the Museum cancels excess registration.

 - The email address in which you would like to receive camp information.